Muhammad-Ahmed-Rayyan/FixTrack/README.md

 ## 🧠 Project Summary

 **FixTrack** is a web-based application designed for real-time reporting, tracking, and resolution of issues.
 It provides a platform for users to submit issues with location data, and for administrators to manage and monitor the status of these issues.
-The interactive map interface allows for easy visualization of issue locations.
+The interactive map interface allows for easy visualization of issue locations and supports department-based management for better organization.

 ---

 ## 🚀 Features

 - 🔐 **User Authentication:** Secure user registration and login functionality.
-- 🗺️ **Interactive Map:** Users can report issues by selecting a location on an interactive map powered by Leaflet.
+- 🗺️ **Interactive Map:** Users can report issues by selecting a location on an interactive map powered by **Leaflet**.
-- 📝 **Issue Reporting:** A detailed form for submitting new issues, including title, description, and location.
+- 📝 **Issue Reporting:** Submit detailed reports including title, description, image (via **Cloudinary**), and location.
-- 📊 **Dashboard:** A comprehensive dashboard to view, filter, and manage all reported issues.
+- 📊 **Dashboard:** View, filter, and manage all reported issues in one place.
-- 🔔 **Real-Time Updates:** Issues and their statuses are updated in real-time using Firebase.
+- 🔔 **Real-Time Updates:** Issue data and statuses update in real-time through **Firebase**.
-- 🤖 **Chatbot:** An integrated chatbot to provide assistance to users.
+- 🤖 **Chatbot Integration:** An intelligent chatbot assists users with reporting or tracking issues.
-- 👤 **User Management:** Admins can manage users and their roles within the system.
+- 👥 **Role-Based Access:**
+  - **Department Admins** can view and manage reports related only to their respective departments (e.g., road, sanitation, etc.).
+  - **Super Admins** have full access — they can view/manage all reports and handle user management.
+- 🧭 **Location-Based Reporting:** Each issue is tagged with its geographic coordinates for accurate placement on the map.
-- 🎨 **Responsive Design:** A modern and responsive UI built with React and custom CSS.
+- 🎨 **Responsive Design:** Fully responsive and mobile-friendly UI built with **React** and custom **CSS**.

 ---

 ## 🗃️ Project Structure

+> (The following structure represents the current version and may not be 100% final.
+A complete updated structure will be added later.)

 ```bash
 FixTrack